Have You Ever Wondered What Your Child is Thinking?

 Parents Experiences Difficult Times With Their Children, So Don’t Give Up!

 Having a safe and supportive place where you can receive parenting help is what the group practice of Liz Morrison Therapy can offer.
 We are child and family experts practicing in the Union Square area of Manhattan.
 We help parents build their confidence to improve the relationship they have with their child and encourage engagement among all members of the family.

 You Are Not Alone.

-Many people who are trying to maneuver these situations feel that they are alone.
+Many people who try to maneuver these situations feel that they are alone.
 The important thing to remember is that you are not.
-Parenting is a life long journey.
-As your child grows, concerns change and the way you parent will change as well.
+Parenting is a life-long journey.
+As your child grows, concerns change, and the way you parent will change as well.